Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 [Image of messages](initial_msg.png)

 I agree with the general take, so now I will try to expand on it a little more.
+You see, when using bruteforce, you really get the time to think about why it all works this way.

-## You Cannot Try Everything
+## Trying Everything

 So wait, why can't we just find the best inputs for each frame, from start to finish?
-Well, ignoring the fact that 'best' can't really be defined, TMNF has a lot of possible states the car can be in.
+Well, ignoring the fact that 'best' can hardly be defined, TMNF has a lot of possible states the car can be in.
 The basic calculation shows that the car could branch out to (up to) 524292 different possible states from one tick to the next.

 This is mostly because of the following: there are 65536 steering values to the left, 0 steer exists, and then there are 65536 steering values to the right.
 So even if we only consider `steer` inputs, we can never look through all of them for any non-trivial amount of time.
-For example, trying all possible permutations of steering values, i.e. global/exhaustive search, assuming an attempt rate of 1000/s over just 4 ticks (0.04s in-game), would take about 9.353 billion years.
+For example, trying all possible permutations of steering values (i.e. global/exhaustive search) assuming an attempt rate of 1000/s over just 4 ticks (0.04s in-game), would take about 9.353 billion years.

 Since that won't be happening, we have to search in a different way